hrkns/playing-with-video/README.md

  - It only converts videos with the next extensions: `mp4, avi, wmv, mkv, mpg`.
 If you want to add a new one, please add it in the method `has_ext`.
  - The variable `factor` indicates the quality of the resulting videos.
 Zero means the maximum quality, the greater the value the lesser quality the resulting videos will have.
  - The variable `ext` indicates the format of the resulting videos.
+ - This project should be joined with the project [concat-videos](https://github.com/hrkns/concat-videos) at some point.